-This is probably the picture referred to by Titian in a letter of June 1559 to Philip II of Spain, in which he says he hopes to finish two paintings he has already started, one of which is described as ‘Actaeon mauled by his hounds’.
-In fact most of the work may date from the mid-1560s, even if most of what we see probably dates from the early 1570s.
+This is probably the picture Titian referred to in a letter of June 1559 to Philip II, in which he says he hopes to finish two paintings he has started, one of which is described as ‘Actaeon mauled by his hounds’.
+In fact parts of the work may date from the mid-1560s, even if most of what we see probably dates from the early 1570s.
 Titian started The Death of Actaeon when he was in his seventies, was still working on it in his mid-eighties, and it is possible that it was in Titian’s studio at the time of his death in 1576.
 It was never sent to Spain.

 The question of whether the painting was completed has been much debated.
 Although Titian’s materials in the second part of his career remained essentially the same, the ways in which he used them underwent a considerable change, particularly in his very last years.
 He used a much bolder and freer technique, and fully employed the textures of paint and canvas, leaving various parts of his paintings in different states of finish, as we see here.